 Author: Michael Cardman, Legal Editor

-Updated to reflect the 2018 annual inflation adjustment to the minimum wage in Santa Fe County.
+Updated to reflect amendments to the minimum wage law in Delaware.

 HR and legal considerations for employers regarding federal and state wage and hour laws.